-21. No person shall be compelled to pay any special tax the proceeds of which are to be spent on the propagation or maintenance of any religion other than his own.
+No person shall be compelled to pay any special tax the 21 proceeds of which are to be spent on the propagation or maintenance of any religion other than his own.

-22. (1) No person attending any educational institution shall be required to receive religious instruction, or take part in any religious ceremony, or attend religious worship, if such of religion, etc. instruction, ceremony or worship relates to a religion other than his own.
+22. (1) No person attending any educational institution Safeguards as to shall be required to receive religious instruction, or take part in any religious ceremony, or attend religious worship, if such of religion, etc. instruction, ceremony or worship relates to a religion other than his own.